 Dynamic Payouts

-The default bid set or bids at micro-bidding must be equal to the total sum of the Advertiser's commission (their full payout).
+The default bid set or micro-bidding bids must equal the total sum of the Advertiser's commission (their full payout).

 Important